mfucci/node-matter/CONTRIBUTING.md

 ### Git

-Please, do your changes in a dedicated feature-/fix-branch in your forked repo and send us the pull request from these branches in your forked repo.
+Please send us the pull request from your forked repo.

 In the case that Commit rights to the main repository were granted to contributors the following basic ground-rules should be applied: